Caramel Brownies Recipe

 - 4. Drop remaining batter by teaspoonfuls over caramel layer; carefully swirl brownie batter with a knife.

-- 5. Bake for 35-40 minutes or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
+- 5. Bake for 35-40 minutes or until a toothpick inserted in center comes out with moist crumbs (do not overbake).
 Cool on a wire rack.
 Yield: 2 dozen.